Akitakata: Climate

 Akitakata has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Akitakata is 13.0 °C. The average annual rainfall is 1581 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.8 °C, and lowest in January, at around 1.6 °C.

 Demographics

-Per Japanese census data, the population of Izumi has risen steadily over the past century.
+Per Japanese census data, the population of Izumi has declined steadily over the past century.

 History

 The area of Akitakata is part of ancient Aki Province.
 During the Sengoku period, the Mōri clan, once minor local warlords, rose under the leadership of Mōri Motonari to dominate the Chūgoku region of western Japan.
 The 1540-1541 Siege of Yoshida-Kōriyama Castle between the Mōri clan and the rival Amago clan occurred in what is now the Yoshida neighborhood of Akitakata.
 After the establishment of the Tokugawa Shogunate, the area was part of the holdings of Hiroshima Domain.
 Following the Meiji restoration, the area was organized into villages within Takata District, including the village of Yoshida, with the creation of the modern municipalities system on April 1, 1889.
 Yoshida was raised to town status on January 1, 1896.
 The city of Akitakata was established on March 1, 2004, from the merger Yoshida with the towns of Kōda, Midori, Mukaihara, Takamiya, Yachiyo (all from Takata District).
 Therefore, Takata District was dissolved as a result of this merger.